y-tsuzaki/php-enum-spy/README.md

 # PHP-Enum-Spy
-A PHP CLI tool for extracting enum definitions.
+A PHP CLI tool for extracting Enum definitions.

- Outputs the definition of Enum to CSV and JSON files.
+Outputs Enum definitions to CSV and JSON files for easy access and analysis.

 ## Example